 If your hands smell of garlic, fish or other strong foods you’ve been handling, a few coffee beans may be all you need to get rid of the odor.
 Put the beans in your hands and rub them together.
 The oil released from the coffee beans will absorb the foul smell.
 When the odor is gone, wash your hands in warm, soapy water.

 Forget smelly solvents to remove paint and grease from your hands.
 Instead, use cooking spray to do the job.
 Work it in well and rinse.
 Wash again with soap and water.
+These times that employees exposed restaurants’ dirty secrets are both gross and hilarious.

 You come back from the garden with stained and gritty hands.
 Regular soap just won’t do, but this will: Make a paste of oatmeal and milk and rub it vigorously on your hands.
 The stains will be gone and the oatmeal-and-milk mixture will soften and soothe your skin.